sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 <!-- expect(spacing.xlarge).toEqual(32) -->

-Now, we have less code, it’s equally easy to understand, and autocompletion shows the actual values.
+Now, we have less code, it’s equally easy to understand, and autocompletion shows the actual values (see the illustration).
 And I don’t think this code will often change — probably never.

 ![Autocompletion with literal values](images/autocompletion-literals.png)